CO2NEX/whitepaper/README.md

 > 🚀 This is the first public milestone of CO2NEX.
 APIs, SDKs, and infrastructure are under active development.

-# ⚪ CO2NEX: Real-Time Carbon Credit Certification at Planetary Scale
+# ⚪ CO2NEX Whitepaper
 **Version 1.0 | May 2025**

+CO2NEX Whitepaper — Roadmap, vision, and infrastructure explained

 ---